‘The Young And The Restless’ Spoilers: Adam Is Dead & Won’t Be Recast, Chloe Is On Her Way Out Of The Show?

 Tuesday, April 11

 The Young and the Restless spoilers from Soaps.com reveal that back in Jabot land, Jack (Peter Bergman) will be warning Ashley (Eileen Davidson) about Ravi (Abhi Sinha).
-Meanwhile, Victor ponders on why Nick detests him and Paul (Doug Davidson) visits the ranch.
-Also in this episode, Victoria (Amelia Heinle) tells Billy (Jason Thompson) that she’s happy they are where they are.
+Meanwhile, Victor ponders on why Nick detests him, and Paul (Doug Davidson) visits the ranch.
+Also in this episode, Victoria (Amelia Heinle) tells Billy (Jason Thompson) that she’s happy with where they are.

 Wednesday, April 12

-Later in the week, Gloria (Judith Chapman) worries over Kevin, who has yet to recover from the wedding that wasn’t and the revelation about Chloe’s role in Adam’s death.
+Later in the week, Gloria (Judith Chapman) worries over Kevin, who has yet to recover from the wedding that wasn’t, and the revelation about Chloe’s role in Adam’s death.
 At the same time, Nick and Victoria become concerned by Nikki’s (Melody Thomas Scott) plea after she hears about Victor’s alliance with Chloe.

 Thursday, April 13